 A simple color change using CSS3 easily tells users where they are.
 A professionally designed website should highlight the current location, even with hundreds of pages in your e-commerce shop or business website.

 How does this give users control?
 It streamlines their search and improves the usability of the website which, ultimately, lets them get the information they need.
-All of these components combined gives you the sales boost you need.
+All of these components combined give you the sales boost you need.